dart-lang/site-www/src/codelabs/async-await/index.md

 function &mdash; it invokes `getUserOrder` and immediately prints the result.
 * Since `getUserOrder` waits four seconds before returning the user's order, `createOrderMessage` never prints the user's order.
-Instead the console prints the value returned by `createOrderMessage` which turns out to be `Instance of '_Future<String>'`.
+Instead the console prints the value immediately returned by `createOrderMessage` which turns out to be `Instance of '_Future<String>'`.
+* Because `createOrderMessage` calls `getUserOrder` as if it were a synchronous function, `createOrderMessage` fails to print the desired output "Large Latte".

 Next, you'll learn about futures like the ones shown in the preceding example.
-You'll also learn how to write code to handle the asynchronous function `getUserOrder`.
+You'll also learn how to use the `async` and `await` keywords to handle the asynchronous function `getUserOrder`.

  {{ site.alert.secondary }}
   Quick review: